ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/touch/index.md

 ## Touch Gestures for AG Grid Enterprise

-The following touch gestures are support by AG Grid Enterprise - these are in addition to the AG Grid free gestures mentioned above - they are are relevant to AG Grid Enterprise only features.
+The following touch gestures are support by AG Grid Enterprise - these are in addition to the AG Grid Community gestures mentioned above - they are are relevant to AG Grid Enterprise only features.

 - Drag columns out of the tool panel using drag.
 - Drag columns out of the row group and pivot drop zones by dragging.